Protect PDF

 Are my files safe?

-PDFs under 15 MB are encrypted entirely in your browser and never leave your device.
+Smaller PDFs are encrypted entirely in your browser and never leave your device.
 Larger files are sent over an encrypted connection, processed immediately, and deleted right after.